 Credit risk is the risk that counterparty will not meet its obligations under a contract, leading to a financial loss.
-The Company is exposed to credit risk from operating activities (primarily for trade and notes receivable) and from its financing activities, including bank deposits and other financial instruments.
+The Group is exposed to credit risk from operating activities (primarily for accounts receivable) and from its financing activities, including bank deposits and other financial instruments.

-Credit risk is managed by each business unit subject to the Company's established policy, procedures and control relating to credit risk management.
-Credit limits are established for all counter parties based on their financial position, rating from credit rating agencies, historical experience, prevailing economic condition and the Company's internal rating criteria etc. Certain counterparties' credit risk will also be managed by taking credit enhancing procedures, such as requesting for prepayment.
+Credit risk is managed by each business unit subject to the Group's established policy, procedures and control relating to credit risk management.
+Credit limits are established for all counter parties based on their financial position, rating from credit rating agencies, historical experience, prevailing economic condition and the Group's internal rating criteria etc. Certain counterparties' credit risk will also be managed by taking credit enhancing procedures, such as requesting for prepayment.

-The Company's main business is the sale of real estate.
-There is a large customer base and no significant concentration of transactions with a single customer.
-Therefore, the credit risk of accounts receivable is not significantly concentrated and cannot be recovered.
+As the Company's main business is selling properties and the Company has a large customer base without having any significant concentration of transactions with a single customer, there is no concern of significant concentration of credit risk or risk of accounts receivable that cannot be recovered.

-Credit risk from balances with banks is managed by the Company's treasury in accordance with the Company's policy.
-The Company only transacts with counterparties approved by the internal control procedures, which are banks with good credit rating.
+Credit risk from balances with banks, fixed income securities and other financial instruments is managed by the Group's treasury in accordance with the Group's policy.
+The Group only transacts with counterparties approved by the internal control procedures, which are banks and financial institutions, companies and government entities with good credit rating.
 Consequently, there is no significant credit risk for these counterparties.